trustgraph-ai/trustgraph/README.md

 TrustGraph is not just another AI framework but a complete, production-ready platform that bridges the gap between raw data and intelligent, adaptable agent deployments.

-- **AI-Ready Data Transformation**: Convert unstructured and structured (bring your own schema) data into AI-optimized formats.
+- **AI-Ready Data Transformation**

+*Convert unstructured and structured (bring your own schema) data into AI-optimized formats*.

-- **Automated Knowledge Graph Construction**: Transform unstructured data into interconnected knowledge graphs that capture relationships, context, and meaning.
+- **Automated Knowledge Graph Construction**

+*Transform unstructured data into interconnected knowledge graphs that capture relationships, context, and meaning*.

+- **Semantic Retrieval**

-- **Semantic Retrieval**: TrustGraph combines multiple retrieval methods optimized for each data type and use case.
+*TrustGraph combines multiple retrieval methods optimized for each data type and use case*.

+- **Event Driven**

-- **Event Driven**: Built with Apache Pulsar for high-throughput and reliable messaging
+*Built with Apache Pulsar for high-throughput and reliable messaging*.

+- **Datastore Orchestration**

-- **Datastore Orchestration**: Deploy stores like Apache Cassandra, Neo4j, Qdrant, Milvus, Memgraph, or FalkorDB for structured and unstructured data storage.
+*Deploy stores like Apache Cassandra, Neo4j, Qdrant, Milvus, Memgraph, or FalkorDB for structured and unstructured data storage*.

+- **Data Sovereignty**

-- **Data Sovereignty**: Deploy the entire stack—data pipelines, knowledge graphs, vector stores, and LLMs—on-premises, in your VPC, or across hybrid environments.
+*Deploy the entire stack—data pipelines, knowledge graphs, vector stores, and LLMs—on-premises, in your VPC, or across hybrid environments*.

-- **Private LLM Inferencing**: In addition to support for all major LLM APIs, deploy and manage open models connected to all of the agentic data infrastructure.
+- **Private LLM Inferencing**

+*In addition to support for all major LLM APIs, deploy and manage open models connected to all of the agentic data infrastructure*.

+- **Agentic GraphRAG**

-- **Agentic GraphRAG**: Deploy intelligent agents with context awareness.
-Bring your own ontology for easy integration into interconnected systems.
+*Deploy intelligent agents with context awareness.
+Bring your own ontology for easy integration into interconnected systems*.

+- **Production Ready**

-- **Production Ready**: Containerized deployment with Docker/Kubernetes support.
-Built for enterprise scale with monitoring, observability, and management.
+*Containerized deployment with Docker/Kubernetes support.
+Built for enterprise scale with monitoring, observability, and management*.

+- **MCP Integration**

-- **MCP Integration**: Native support for MCP enables standardized agent communication with third-party tools and services while maintaining data sovereignty.
+*Native support for MCP enables standardized agent communication with third-party tools and services while maintaining data sovereignty*.

-- **Full Stack Visibility**: 3D visualization of knowledge graphs.
-Grafana dashboard for observability.
+- **Full Stack Visibility**

+*3D visualization of knowledge graphs.
+Grafana dashboard for observability*.

 ## Why TrustGraph?